haoxiangsnr/spiking-fullsubnet/docs/source/index.md

-# Welcome to AudioZEN
+# Welcome to Spiking-FullSubNet

-Welcome to AudioZEN's documentation!
-AudioZEN is a deep learning toolkit used to conduct the research on the neuromorphic audio/speech signal processing.
+Welcome to Spiking-FullSubNet's documentation!
 Check the Getting Started section for more details.
+Our team is actively working to improve the documentation and we welcome any feedback or contributions from the community.
+Please feel free to raise an issue or submit a pull request if you have suggestions for enhancements.

 ```{toctree}
 :caption: Getting Started